-Used-vehicle sales volume is expected to plateau over the next two years, according to Manheim’s Wholesale Market Insights report released today.
+Used-vehicle sales volume at auction is expected to plateau over the next two years, according to Manheim’s Wholesale Market Insights report released today.

 Volume is expected to drop to 39.2 million units by yearend 2019 — from 39.4 million last year — and then fall to 39 million in 2020, Manheim predicted.